rabestro/graph-pathfinding-algorithms/docs/index.md

 ### Unit Tests

 Tests are written in groove language.
 For unit testing, the Spock framework was used.
+You can check the reports for [unit tests](spock-reports) and for [test coverage](coverage).
 To test the operation of the algorithms, the following sample graphs were created.

 #### Small Graph Sample